INTRODUCTION

 CONCLUSION

 Cutting dairy from your diet reduces bloating significantly and enhances digestive comfort.
-Understanding lactose intolerance and dairy sensitivities explains how dairy leads to gas and water retention and mild inflammation.
-By exploring dairy-free alternatives and following practical tips for transition, you can achieve a lighter, more balanced digestive system.
-Embracing these changes paves the way for lasting improvements in overall health and wellbeing.
+Understanding lactose intolerance and dairy sensitivities explains how dairy leads to gas, water retention and mild inflammation.
+By exploring dairy-free alternatives and following practical tips for transition, you can achieve a lighter and more balanced digestive system.
+Embracing these changes paves the way for lasting improvements in overall physical health and mental wellbeing.